 Carrot (Carota) Nantese di Chioggia DBO23/7

 A mid-early deep orange heartless Venetian carrot.
 Medium size root with sweet taste and crisp texture.
 Plant directly 1cm deep into prepared friable soil, spring to early summer in rows 15-20cm apart.
 Thin to 8-10cm and keep weed free.
-10g approx 6000 seeds.
+9 g approx 6000 seeds.

-Paris is built on clay and over generations this variety has adapted to this soil.
-A clay carrot that is easy to grow in containers.
-This carrot is not prone to carrot root fly; it grows very shallow in the ground.
-Very sweet tasting and crunchy.
-Best lightly steamed and dipped into sea-salt or dukkah .Children seem to love growing these round carrots.
+Small round sweet French carrot.
+Paris is built on clay and over many years this carrot has adapted.
+A clay carrot which is easy to grow in containers.
+This variety is not prone to carrot root fly,as it only grows very shallow in the ground.
+6 gram pkt

 Carrot (Carota) Chantenay DBO 23/37